AlinaKorobchuk/yandex-praktikum-projects/4 Statistical Analysis/README.md

-# Определение перспективного тарифа для телеком-компании
+# Determining a promising tariff for a telecom company

-### Данные
+### Data
-Данные 500 пользователей «Мегалайна»: кто они, откуда, каким тарифом пользуются, сколько звонков и сообщений каждый отправил за 2018 год.
+Data from 500 Megaline users: who they are, where they are from, what tariff they use, how many calls and messages each person sent in 2018.

-**Описание данных:**
+**Description of data:**

-Таблица users (информация о пользователях):
+Users table (user information):
-- user_id — уникальный идентификатор пользователя
+- user_id — unique user identifier
-- first_name — имя пользователя
+- first_name — user name
-- last_name — фамилия пользователя
+- last_name — user’s last name
-- age — возраст пользователя (годы)
+- age — user age (years)
-- reg_date — дата подключения тарифа (день, месяц, год)
+- reg_date — tariff connection date (day, month, year)
-- churn_date — дата прекращения пользования тарифом (если значение пропущено, то тариф ещё действовал на момент выгрузки данных)
+- churn_date — date of termination of using the tariff (if the value is omitted, then the tariff was still in effect at the time of data upload)
-- city — город проживания пользователя
+- city — user’s city of residence
-- tariff — название тарифного плана
+- tariff — name of the tariff plan

-Таблица calls (информация о звонках):
+Calls table (information about calls):
-- id — уникальный номер звонка
+- id — unique call number
-- call_date — дата звонка
+- call_date — call date
-- duration — длительность звонка в минутах
+- duration — duration of the call in minutes
-- user_id — идентификатор пользователя, сделавшего звонок
+- user_id — identifier of the user who made the call

-Таблица messages (информация о сообщениях):
+Messages table (message information):
-- id — уникальный номер сообщения
+- id — unique message number
-- message_date — дата сообщения
+- message_date — message date
-- user_id — идентификатор пользователя, отправившего сообщение
+- user_id — identifier of the user who sent the message

-Таблица internet (информация об интернет-сессиях):
+Internet table (information about Internet sessions):
-- id — уникальный номер сессии
+- id — unique session number
-- mb_used — объём потраченного за сессию интернет-трафика (в мегабайтах)
+- mb_used — the amount of Internet traffic spent per session (in megabytes)
-- session_date — дата интернет-сессии
+- session_date — date of the Internet session
-- user_id — идентификатор пользователя
+- user_id — user identifier

-Таблица tariffs (информация о тарифах):
+Tariffs table (information about tariffs):
-- tariff_name — название тарифа
+- tariff_name — tariff name
-- rub_monthly_fee — ежемесячная абонентская плата в рублях
+- rub_monthly_fee — monthly subscription fee in rubles
-- minutes_included — количество минут разговора в месяц, включённых в абонентскую плату
+- minutes_included — number of conversation minutes per month included in the subscription fee
-- messages_included — количество сообщений в месяц, включённых в абонентскую плату
+- messages_included — number of messages per month included in the subscription fee
-- mb_per_month_included — объём интернет-трафика, включённого в абонентскую плату (в мегабайтах)
+- mb_per_month_included — the amount of Internet traffic included in the subscription fee (in megabytes)
-- rub_per_minute — стоимость минуты разговора сверх тарифного пакета (например, если в тарифе 100 минут разговора в месяц, то со 101 минуты будет взиматься плата)
+- rub_per_minute — the cost of a minute of conversation above the tariff package (for example, if the tariff includes 100 minutes of conversation per month, then a fee will be charged from 101 minutes)
-- rub_per_message — стоимость отправки сообщения сверх тарифного пакета
+- rub_per_message — cost of sending a message in excess of the tariff package
-- rub_per_gb — стоимость дополнительного гигабайта интернет-трафика сверх тарифного пакета (1 гигабайт = 1024 мегабайта)
+- rub_per_gb — the cost of an additional gigabyte of Internet traffic above the tariff package (1 gigabyte = 1024 megabytes)

-### Цель проекта
+### The goal of the project

-- Cделать предварительный анализ тарифов на небольшой выборке клиентов.
+- Make a preliminary analysis of tariffs on a small sample of clients.
-- Проанализировать поведение клиентов и сделать вывод — какой тариф лучше.
+- Analyze customer behavior and draw a conclusion - which tariff is better.

-### Выполненные задачи
+### Completed tasks

-- Приведение данных к нужному типу
+- Casting data to the desired type
-- Проверка на пропуски и дубликаты/ обработка пропусков и дубликатов
+- Checking for omissions and duplicates/processing omissions and duplicates
-- Проверка на аномалии/ обработка аномолий
+- Checking for anomalies/processing anomalies
-- Анализ данных и визуализация
+- Data analysis and visualization
-- Проверка гипотез о различии средних выручек пользователей двух тарифов при помощи t-test
+- Testing hypotheses about the difference in average revenues of users of two tariffs using t-test

-Проект закончен.
+The project is finished.

-### Ключевые выводы:
+### Key takeaways:

-- Проверив гипотезу о равенстве средних значений выручки двух тарифов, пришли к выводу, что средние не равны.
+- Having tested the hypothesis about the equality of the average revenue values ​​of the two tariffs, we came to the conclusion that the averages are not equal.
-- Так как среденее для тарифа Ultra больше, чем для тарифа Smart, значит тариф Ultra приносит больше выручки, и он является более выгодным.
+- Since the average price for the Ultra tariff is higher than for the Smart tariff, this means that the Ultra tariff brings in more revenue and is more profitable.
-- Также проверили гипотезу о том, что средняя выручка пользователей Москвы примерно равна средней выручке пользователей из других регионов. Данная гипотеза была принята.
+- We also tested the hypothesis that the average revenue of Moscow users is approximately equal to the average revenue of users from other regions.
+This hypothesis was accepted.

-### Используемые библиотеки
+### Libraries used

 Pandas, numpy, matplotlib, seaborn, math, scipy